Giovanni Miani: Wanderings (1849–1859)

 Miani moved to Constantinople, where he resumed composing.

-He visited Palestine and then spent a year in Cairo where he worked as tutor to the Lucovich family and then as director of some experimental rice plantations while studying archeology and philology.

-According to Roberto Battaglia (1958) he was "the first Risorgimento patriot who chose Africa as his land of exile."
+He visited Palestine and then spent a year in Cairo where he worked as a tutor to the Lucovich family and then as director of some experimental rice plantations while studying archaeology and philology.
+According to Roberto Battaglia (1958) he was "the first Risorgimento patriot who chose Africa as his land of exile".
 Miani returned to Italy and managed to raise 40,000 francs to continue publishing editions of the Storia universale della musica, and visited Paris and London in an unsuccessful attempt to find a publisher for this work.

 Once more in Egypt, Miani learned Arabic and became interested in exploring the interior of Africa.
 He made several journeys in lower Egypt.
 In 1857 he visited Upper Nubia with two young Frenchmen, and drew a map of the region based on his own observations and the accounts of sailors, merchants, hunters and missionaries.
 He had the map printed in Paris in 1858 and presented a copy to Napoleon III, along with his project for exploring the Nile basin to find the river's source.
 He was admitted to the Société de Géographie of Paris.